Agitolyev/jnote/README.md

     Look for a line that says something like `http://127.0.0.1:8888/?token=...`.
 This is your access URL.

 4. Open your web browser and visit the access URL.
-You should now have access to a Jupyter notebook with your directory mounted.
+You should now have access to a Jupyter notebook with your directory mounted in `work` directory.

+5. Go to `work` directory to see your mounted directory.

 Remember, any changes you make in the Jupyter notebook will be saved to your local directory.